 Uncontested divorces are also referred to as no contest divorce, joint divorce or desk divorces.
 We refer to them as desk divorces in Calgary as you do not have to appear in front of a judge.
 Instead, your application for divorce is dealt with at the judge’s desk.
 The Alberta government sets out the rules for the courts for Family Law processes.
-The uncontested divorce lawyers at Kahane Law Office in Calgary and Edmonton, Alberta offices help you during this life transition.
+The uncontested divorce lawyers at both the Kahane Law Office in Calgary and Edmonton, Alberta offices help you during this life transition.
 Call 403-225-8810.

 An uncontested divorce is type of divorce where there are no matters in dispute between the married couple.
 They have recognized that they are not compatible and no longer wish to remain married.
 When people chose to work together to divorce, it is generally a functional formality of ending their legal marriage.
 An uncontested divorce is a more affordable divorce option.
 The only way of divorcing that can be considered more amicable is a joint divorce.

 What Issues Require Resolution For An Uncontested Divorce?

 As a desk divorce includes no contested issues.
 Specifically, no outstanding matters may exist for the court to decide on.
 You and your soon to be former spouse already decided on all issues stemming from the end of your relationship.
 For example, these include:

 - Child support; and lastly